 The exhibit, the second in that space, would complement the already-installed 15 small, education-focused wall niche exhibits lining the hallways of the eighth floor.

 New York Campus

-Though there was no formal theme, Santimer and Ottaway decided to play to GIA’s strengths and zero in on gemology.
+Though there was no formal theme, Santimer and Ottaway decided to play to GIA’s strengths and zero in on gemmology.

-Next, Santimer and Ottaway decorated the quartz with a combination of 44 pieces, 29 of which are jewelry, objet d'art, and loose gemstones, from the GIA Collection.
+Next, Santimer and Ottaway decorated the quartz with a combination of 44 pieces, 29 of which are jewellery, objets d'art, and loose gemstones, from the GIA Collection.

-There is also avant-garde jewelry from Brazilian designers, South Sea pearl necklaces and snake bracelets – one made of Victorian-style jet beads, the other of 15K gold.
+There is also avant-garde jewellery from Brazilian designers, South Sea pearl necklaces and snake bracelets – one made of Victorian-style jet beads, the other of 15K gold.

-The quartz pieces, in addition to serving as a foundation for the entire exhibit, represent the entire cycle of a quartz – from the rock crystals to a 202.80-gram sword-shaped letter opener and “The Cyclops,” an 8,783.50-ct flawless, colorless natural quartz gemstone with a round brilliant-cut pavilion and a step-cut crown.
+The quartz pieces, in addition to serving as a foundation for the entire display, represent the entire cycle of a quartz – from the rock crystals to a 202.80-gram sword-shaped letter opener and “The Cyclops”, an 8,783.50-ct flawless, colourless natural quartz gemstone with a round brilliant-cut pavilion and a step-cut crown.

 Since the commons area is in use during the week, Santimer and Ottaway had to work back-to-back weekends, and set up a staging area in an unused classroom.
 And since only one side of the feature case has doors, they had to creatively fit themselves into awkward spaces and narrow openings during the installation.

-As the time-lapse video shows, the scope of their task was large, but resulted in a one-of-a-kind exhibit.
+As the time-lapse video shows, the scope of their task was large, but resulted in a one-of-a-kind exhibition.

 Jaime Kautsky, a contributing writer, is a GIA Diamonds Graduate and GIA Accredited Jewelry Professional and was an associate editor of The Loupe magazine.